Ayaginu-Sue/PureWriter/README-en.md

 Click `⌘` (when using Markdown, `M↓`) to open Formatters menu (or Markdown Panel when using Markdown).

 Note that when you've selected some texts, and that the shortcut you are going to use has a cursor position inside the shortcut content, the content will be added before and after the selected texts, instead of replacing them, which might be different from other softwares.
-This is a feature for situations like when you want to add quotes or parentheses before and after certain sentences of paragraphs.
+This is a feature for situations like when you want to add quotes or parentheses before and after certain sentences or paragraphs.

 To disable shortcut bar, open settings and disable it in Options for the few people.